 Under work study programs, a student can work part-time to earn money for educational costs.
 Students are paid for the hours they work.
 Estimated earnings are determined by the Director of Financial Aid according to the student’s need and the availability of open positions.
 Earnings are considered part of the financial aid award, and should be used to pay tuition and fee charges if they are not covered by other aid.

-Federal Work-Study Under this program, a student can work part-time to earn money for educational costs.
-Positions available at the college include: clerical/receptionist assistants, computer lab assistants, library assistants, maintenance, or other positions as needed by the college.
+Federal Work-Study Under this program, a student can work part-time to earn money for educational costs in a number of positions.
 Students are paid biweekly from federal funds allocated to the college.
 Estimated earnings are determined by the Director of Financial Aid according to the student’s need and available work opportunities.
 Earnings are considered part of the financial aid award, and should be used to pay tuition and fee charges if they are not covered by other aid.

 Students may work off-campus in community service under the Federal Work-Study program.
 The national “America Reads” initiative encourages students to serve as reading skills tutors in the primary grades of local elementary schools.
 Other community service possibilities include day care, elementary math tutoring, adult literacy tutoring, or working with local relief agencies.
 Interested students should contact the Financial Aid Office prior to the start of the semester to allow time for individualized arrangements to be made.